asands24/Digi-Times/supabase/README.md

 ### 2. Apply Row Level Security Policies

-**IMPORTANT:** Use the fixed version to avoid infinite recursion errors!

 1. In the **SQL Editor**, create another new query
-2. Copy the contents of `rls-policies-fixed.sql` and paste it
+2. Copy the contents of `rls-policies.sql` and paste it
 3. Click **Run** to execute

-> **Note:** If you already ran `rls-policies.sql` and got "infinite recursion" errors, run `rls-policies-fixed.sql` which drops and recreates all policies correctly.

 This sets up security policies ensuring:
 - Users can only see groups they're members of